Android unlocks earthquake alerts and end-to-end encrypted messages | ExBulletin

 Image: google

-Google announced six updates to Android on Tuesday, including more earthquake alerts and end-to-end encrypted messages.
+Google announced six updates to Android on Tuesday.
+This includes publishing more seismic alerts and end-to-end encrypted messages.

-Earthquake alerts were first announced in August and use smartphone accelerometers to detect sudden Earth movements.
+The seismic alert was first announced in August and uses a smartphone’s accelerometer to detect sudden movements of the Earth.

-If the phone detects an earthquake, it will send a signal to Google’s earthquake detection server, along with the course location of where the tremor occurred.
-The server will then combine the information it received from multiple Android phones to see if an earthquake is happening.
+When your cell phone detects an earthquake, it sends a signal to Google’s earthquake detection server, along with the location of the course in which the earthquake occurred.
+The server collects information from several Android smartphones to determine if an earthquake has occurred.

-Eventually, if an earthquake is detected, the system will automatically send warning alerts to Android devices so people can find a safer cover or floor.
+Eventually, when an earthquake is detected, the system automatically sends a warning alert to your Android device, allowing people to find safer covers and ground.

-The system is already in place in New Zealand and Greece, with Turkey, the Philippines, Kazakhstan, the Kyrgyz Republic, Tajikistan, Turkmenistan and Uzbekistan joining.
+The system is already in operation in New Zealand and Greece, with participation from Turkey, the Philippines, Kazakhstan, the Kyrgyz Republic, Tajikistan, Turkmenistan and Uzbekistan.

-“We are prioritizing the release of earthquake alerts in countries with high earthquake risk, and we hope that they will be launched in more and more countries over the next year,” the company said.
+“We are prioritizing the issuance of earthquake warnings in countries at high risk of earthquakes and hope to issue them in more and more countries next year,” the company said.

-“End-to-end encryption is available in individual conversations between messaging users with chat features enabled,” the company said.
+“End-to-end encryption is available for individual conversations between messaging users with chat enabled,” the company said.

-The lock icon at the top of the chat appears to be the visual feedback that the conversation is encrypted.
+The main icon appears at the top of the chat to provide visual feedback that the conversation is encrypted.

-In November, Google said it plans to automatically upgrade chat security where possible, but will include both subscribers enabling RCS chat features.
+In November, Google said it would automatically upgrade chat security when possible, but would engage both participants with the RCS chat feature enabled.
 RCS is not compatible with Apple’s iMessage protocol.

-The company said it offered users the ability to highlight messages, contextual Emoji Kitchen suggestions, while giving voice control the option to only work when the user is looking at the screen, as well as better voice password entry.
+The company offers voice control options that only work when the user is looking at the screen, the ability to star messages, and contextual emoji kitchen suggestions for better voice password entry.
+He said he gave it.

 Related Coverage